sachinak/MyScheduleBot/README.md

 > Don't let the fear of the time it will take to accomplish something stand in the way of your doing it.
 The time will pass anyway; we might just as well put that passing time to the best possible use. - Earl Nightingale

 ScheduleBot is a Python application that helps you calendarize events and work through a Discord bot.
-Want to try it out?
-[Invite the bot into a server](https://discord.com/api/oauth2/authorize?client_id=884865269867102249&permissions=534723951680&scope=bot), and afterward you can DM the bot.
+Want to try it out? ~~[Invite the bot into a server](https://discord.com/api/oauth2/authorize?client_id=884865269867102249&permissions=534723951680&scope=bot), and afterward you can DM the bot.
+(To be implemented in the future)~~ Join the [ScheduleBot server](https://discord.gg/Wqm4ytvK and DM the bot.

 With ScheduleBot you can quickly schedule events, state your prefered times for certain types of activities (exercise, homework, meetings, etc.) and quickly find out which times you have available to do more stuff.